digital-asset/daml/triggers/simulations/overview.rst

 Wrapping Trigger Processes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Trigger processes have the Scala type ``Behavior[TriggerProcess.Message]`` and, once the Akka typed actor has been spawned, they will have the type ``ActorRef[TriggerProcess.Message]``.
+Trigger processes have the Scala type ``Behavior[TriggerProcess.Message]`` and, once the Pekko typed actor has been spawned, they will have the type ``ActorRef[TriggerProcess.Message]``.

-Complex trigger process definitions may be defined by encapsulating instances of the spawned Akka typed actor ``ActorRef[TriggerProcess.Message]``.
+Complex trigger process definitions may be defined by encapsulating instances of the spawned Pekko typed actor ``ActorRef[TriggerProcess.Message]``.
 For example, given a Scala function ``transform: TriggerProcess.Message => TriggerProcess.Message`` we could write the following generic wrapper process:

 .. code-block:: scala
   object TransformMessages {